 The place is just as inundated with people as any other.
 There is a nice shower and restrooms, as well as water skiing and pier jumping opportunities.

-Here’s how get there by metro: take the line L4 to El Maresme—Fòrum and then 20-min walk.
+Here’s how get there by metro: take the line L4 to El Maresme—Fòrum followed by a 20-min walk.

-Here’s how get there by bus: take the H14 to Metro Maresme—Fòrum and then 20-min walk.
+Here’s how get there by bus: take the H14 to Metro Maresme—Fòrum followed by a 20-min walk.

-Here’s how get there by tram: take the T4 to Campus Diagonal—Besòs and then 15-min walk.
+Here’s how get there by tram: take the T4 to Campus Diagonal—Besòs followed by a 15-min walk.

 One last note: beware of sea urchins that come here in “herds”—swimming in special shoes is very advisable.